 Before “Speed” sent everyone looking for a mad bomber while trying to defuse a bomb on a bus, there was “Juggernaut,” a high-seas adventure where bombs are planted on an ocean liner.
 It takes a while to get rolling and this is the sign of a good motion picture.
 It isn’t some current-day action flick where the dialogue and story are just bridges from one CGI extravaganza to the next and “Juggernaut” takes off slowly, builds its suspend and is more than well worth the time you might spend on it.

 (1974; 109 minutes; rated PG; directed by Richard Lester and starring Richard Harris, Omar Sharif and David Hemmings)

 AFTER A SLOW START, ‘JUGGERNAUT’ BECOMES ONE

-A number of 1970s feature films today look like, well, 1970s TV shows: the sets are basic, the visuals are basic (thank goodness for today’s CGI), the action (if you can call it that) is basic, but they don’t try to force the pace (thank you “Columbo”) and there’s real writing to the scripts.
-The negatives aside, the positives for the film “Juggernaut” from 40 years ago make it watchable and you could find worse ways to past just over 1½ hours.
+A number of 1970s feature films today look like, well, 1970s TV shows: The sets are basic; the visuals are basic (thank goodness for today’s CGI when it’s used correctly), the action, if you can call it that, is basic.
+However, filmmakers weren’t challenged to keep your attention by forcing the pace (thank you TV’s “Columbo”) and there’s real writing to the scripts.
+So, today here is one example: “Juggernaut” from 40 years ago is watchable and you could find worse ways to past just over 1½ hours.